 As you know, applicable governmental orders, acts, and restrictions are subject to change and beyond the control of Tennessee RiverPlace.
 Thank you for your business, and for your patience and flexibility as we have been operating under the global pandemic and the social-distancing policies that have been put in place by our state and local governments to curb the spread of COVID-19.

-Governor Lee’s State of Tennessee Executive Order No. 30 has lifted the ban on weddings as a matter of law.
-Thus, we are happy to announce that we have resumed hosting weddings at RiverPlace.
-Executive Order No. 30, which we have provided to you, is effective April 29, 2020 through May 29, 2020.
+We are happy to announce that we have resumed hosting weddings at RiverPlace.
+From Tennessee Governor Bill Lee's office, Executive Order No. 50 is effective through August 29, 2020.
+In accordance with Hamilton County Directive 1, masks are required for regular business meetings, however are exempt during the wedding itself.
 We have no way of knowing what, if any, government orders and restrictions may follow, but we will keep you updated as we receive mandates and recommendations from our state and local governments.

 With 100 acres, there is ample space to spread out and enjoy your special day with friends and family.
 Weddings are generally outdoors in the open air or alternatively, under the tent with open sides (with gorgeous views of the Tennessee River Gorge), minimizing the risk of airborne pathogen transmission.